kuan-hsun/geoprocessing_snippets/README.md

 This repo is directly commit from personal code snippets, still need to optimize for general usage.

 ## Usage
-Most of this code are impletemented for ArcGIS 10.x based o
+Most of this code are impletemented for ArcGIS 10.x based on Python 2.7.